-- · No changes to Sprout. - · Add references to Overwinter ZIPs and update the section on Overwinter/Sapling transitions. - · Add a section on re-randomizable signatures. - · Add definition of PRF^{nr}. - · Work-in-progress on Sapling statements. - Rename "raw" to "homomorphic" Pedersen commitments. - · Add packing modulo the field size and range checks to Appendix A. - · Update the algorithm for variable-base scalar multiplication to what is implemented by sapling-crypto.
+- · Add references to Overwinter ZIPs and update the section on Overwinter/Sapling transitions. - · Add a section on re-randomizable signatures. - · Add definition of PRF^{nr}. - · Work-in-progress on Sapling statements. - Rename "raw" to "homomorphic" Pedersen commitments. - · Add packing modulo the field size and range checks to Appendix A. - · Update the algorithm for variable-base scalar multiplication to what is implemented by sapling-crypto.

-- · No changes to Sprout. - · Add sections on Spend descriptions and Output descriptions. - · Swap order of cv and rt in a Spend description for consistency. - · Fix off-by-one error in the range of ivk.
+- · Add sections on Spend descriptions and Output descriptions. - · Swap order of cv and rt in a Spend description for consistency. - · Fix off-by-one error in the range of ivk.

 - Split the descriptions of SHA-256 and SHA256Compress, and of BLAKE2, into their own sections.
-Specify SHA256Compress more precisely. - Add Tracy Hu to acknowledgements (for the idea of explicitly encoding the root of the Sapling note commitment tree in block headers). - · Move bit/byte/integer conversion primitives into §5.2 'Integers, Bit Sequences, and Endianness' on p.
-53. - Refer to Overwinter and Sapling just as "upgrades" in the abstract, not as the next "minor version" and "major version". - · PRF^{nr} must be collision-resistant. - · Correct an error in the Pedersen hash specification. - Use a named variable, c, for chunks per segment in the Pedersen hash specification, and change its value from 61 to 63.
-Add a proof justifying this value of c. - Specify Pedersen commitments. - · Notation changes. - · Generalize the distinct-x criterion (Theorem A.3.4 on p.
-142) to allow negative indices.
+Specify SHA256Compress more precisely. - Add Tracy Hu to acknowledgements (for the idea of explicitly encoding the root of the Sapling note commitment tree in block headers). - · Move bit/byte/integer conversion primitives into § 5.2 'Integers, Bit Sequences, and Endianness' on p.
+54. - Refer to Overwinter and Sapling just as "upgrades" in the abstract, not as the next "minor version" and "major version". - · PRF^{nr} must be collision-resistant . - · Correct an error in the Pedersen hash specification. - Use a named variable, c, for chunks per segment in the Pedersen hash specification, and change its value from 61 to 63.
+Add a proof justifying this value of c. - · Specify Pedersen commitments. - · Notation changes. - · Generalize the distinct-x criterion (Theorem A.3.4 on p.
+146) to allow negative indices.

-- Specify the coinbase maturity rule, and the rule that coinbase transactions cannot contain JoinSplit descriptions, Spend descriptions, or Output descriptions. - Delay lifting the 100000-byte transaction size limit from Overwinter to Sapling. - Improve presentation of the proof of injectivity for Extract{π (r)}. - Specify GroupHash $\mathbb{J}^{(r)}$. - · Specify Pedersen hashes.
+- Specify the coinbase maturity rule, and the rule that coinbase transactions cannot contain JoinSplit descriptions, tions, Spend descriptions, or Output descriptions. - Delay lifting the 100000-byte transaction size limit from Overwinter to Sapling. - Improve presentation of the proof of injectivity for $\mathsf{Extract}{\pi^{(r)}}$. - Specify GroupHashJ^{(r)}

+- · Specify Pedersen hashes.

-- · No changes to Sprout. - Add instantiation of CRH^{ivk}. - · Add instantiation of a hash extractor (later renamed to coordinate extractor) for Jubjub. - · Make the background lighter and the Sapling green darker, for contrast.
+- · Add instantiation of CRH^{ivk}. - · Add instantiation of a hash extractor (later renamed to coordinate extractor) for Jubjub. - · Make the background lighter and the Sapling green darker, for contrast.